TheDro/factory-recipes/README.md

 # Satisfactory Recipes 🏭
-This is an app that converts recipes from Satisfactory (Release 4) down to their raw resources.
-You can uncheck recipes to prevent them from being used by others.
+This is an app that converts recipes from Satisfactory down to their raw resources.
+You can uncheck recipes to prevent them from being converted down the dependency chain.
 For example, unchecking screws will allow you to see how many screws are needed in a supercomputer instead of just showing iron ore.
 The calulator includes alternate recipes.
 [Try it out!](https://thedro.github.io/factory-recipes)

 ## Important commands
 To run and build locally: